Core Features

 What is a Workstream?

-A workstream represents a team or group of people working on your project.
+A workstream represents a team or group of people working on your project plan.
 Think of workstreams as:

 • Development teams (Frontend, Backend, Mobile)